A Level Physics

 Dr Kirwan (Teacher of Science)

-8 or more GCSEs at grades A*–C including a minimum grade B in GCSE Chemistry or Double Award/Core and Additional Science.
+8 or more GCSEs at grades 9-5 including a minimum grade 6 in GCSE Physics or 6/6 in GCSE Combined Science, grade 7 in GCSE Mathematics, and grade 6 in GCSE English.

 Physics is the study of how our universe works, its rules and mechanics, and the scientific techniques which lie behind great discoveries.
 This specification has been developed for students who wish to continue with a study of Physics after GCSE.
 The course will prepare students to progress into further education, to follow courses in physics, engineering, one of the other sciences or related subjects, or to enter employment where a knowledge of physics would be useful.
 While the teaching of practical skills may be integrated with the theoretical topics, they are assessed separately.

 If you love your sciences, then there is an enormous range of career options out there.
 And it’s not just about medicine, although if you’re looking at mostly range of A* and A at GCSE, then medicine is obviously a fulfilling, if highly competitive, career option.
 The real challenge for so-called STEM students (Science, Technology, Engineering and Maths) is to build your understanding of the myriad of jobs out there in order to find the most engaging career path for you.

 - Earth Science (for example, meteorologist, hydrologist, soil scientist, environmental scientist)